 Which brokers offers more tradeable asset classes, XTB or Trading 212?

-XTB offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 10000, compared to 1785 from Trading 212.
+XTB offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 12000, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with XTB or Trading 212?